rillonline/writing/kearsarge/kearsarge.md

 he used off-the-shelf components.
 I know my way around these pretty well.

-"He didn't salt things very well?"
+"He didn't encrypt things very well?"
 Tara Lee asked.

 "He did," Josh said, "but I have the neural routines to figure them out and the network speed to make it practical."